yamigr/pusudb-connector/README.md

     /***************EVENTS*****************/
+    // to receive the actual data from pusudb

     // handle message for db component
     connector.db['component'].on('message', function(msg){
         // receiving every message in db component with the key component:client...